Best Turntables Buying Guide: Welcome to What Hi-Fi?'s round-up of the best turntables you can buy in 2019.

 Read the full review: Pro-Ject Primary E

 The rebirth of Technics has spawned another fantastic turntable.
-Compared to the £14,000 SL-1000R found further down this list, the SL-1500C is much more affordable, and it's also one of the best record players we've heard under a grand.
+Compared with the £14,000 SL-1000R found further down this list, the SL-1500C is much more affordable, and it's also one of the best record players we've heard under a grand.

 It uses a core-less direct drive motor with clever speed management circuitry and the company's trademark S-shaped arm.
 The arm is attached to an Ortofon 2M Red and the deck also comes with its own built-in phono stage.
 And as a package, this turntable sounds superb.
 It delivers music with a brilliant sense of dynamism and energy.
 There's also an impressive amount of agile, yet weighty bass on offer.
 It's a great alternative to the Rega Planar 3 mentioned above.